ADHD and Autism Assessments for Adults

 Therapy services

-I do not provide ongoing therapy specific to ADHD or Autism.
-I do provide therapy for other mental health concerns.
+While I do not provide ongoing therapy specific to ADHD or Autism, I do provide therapy for other mental health concerns.

 Report acceptance and NDIS